LFKoning/best-practices/exploration_notebooks.md

 - National holidays: obtained from the `workalendar` package.
 - Fourier series: Seasonality is modelled through fourier series.

-Feature selection is done using ElasticNet regularization.
+Feature selection is done using lasso regularization.

-Validation is done through `TimeSeriesSplit` from `scikit-learn`.
+Uses `TimeSeriesSplit` from `scikit-learn` to perform cross validation.
 ```

 ## Use sections